european-modelling-hubs/covid19-scenario-hub-europe/template/2022-05-22-MyTeam-MyModel-Abstract.md

-Scenario model projections can offer multiple interpretations.
 As an expert in your own model, your qualitative commentary is a key to your quantitative results.
 Please include any information or comments that might be relevant to interpreting your model projections.

 _Usage: Please copy this file and save in your team's `data-processed` folder, renaming the file as appropriate (`2022-05-22-Team-Model.md`).
 Add your team's comments and include when [submitting your results](https://github.com/covid19-forecast-hub-europe/covid19-scenario-hub-europe/wiki/Submission-via-GitHub)._